blazium-engine/blazium-docs/tutorials/3d/occlusion_culling.rst

     "occluder" refers to the shape blocking the view, while "occludee" refers to the object being hidden.

-In Godot, occlusion culling works by rasterizing the scene's occluder geometry to a low-resolution buffer on the CPU.
+In Blazium, occlusion culling works by rasterizing the scene's occluder geometry to a low-resolution buffer on the CPU.
 This is done using the software raytracing library `Embree <https://github.com/embree/embree>`__.